dontcatchfire/cloud-exam-project/readme.md

 # Cloud Engineering Second Semester Examination Project

+> **Quick Note:** If for whatever reason the images aren't displaying, please try a different ISP.
+At first, the images weren't showing up when I was on Airtel.
+But when I switched to MTN, the images then displayed.
+---

 ## (Provision a Linux Server with a simple HTML page)

 This a step-by-step documentation of how I provisioned the server, installed the web server, deployed the HTML page, and configured networking.